 Emphasis on sports –

 While we believe hunting and fishing for food is legitimate, Nature Friend is not a sports magazine.
 For example, while children can learn much about animals by trapping, and can sometimes earn money in that way, we wish to portray the animals as free and in the wild.
 It is okay to tell a story that includes references to hunting/fishing, assuming the harvest is not the goal for the article.
 We have had some fun reader-supplied stories that occurred while they were hunting, and we enjoyed them and selected them.
 But we are not a how-to manual for hunting and fishing.

 Children should not act or speak in disobedience to parents or other authorities, even if it works out “better” in the end.

-- Evergreens, decorations, Santa Claus and related ideas at Christmas.
+- Decorations, Santa Claus, and related ideas at Christmas.

 - Bunnies or eggs at Easter.

-Avoid mention of pagan cultures, even if they tie in well with studies of creatures in other continents.
+Avoid mention of pagan cultures, even if they tie in with studies of creatures.

 Nature Friend is edited to be acceptable to any fundamental creationists who believe the Genesis account of creation to be literal and absolute.
 Universally accepted Christian virtues (diligence, kindness, purity, thrift, good stewardship, etc.) are promoted.